Will appointments be impacted by Massachusetts dosage supply?

-“The number of doses we deliver each day will drive how fast we get to the next group,” said Gov. Charlie Baker.
+“The number of doses we deliver each day will drive how fast we get to the next group,” Gov. Baker said at a recent press conference.

 The winter storm in the south, and staffing shortages at manufacturing facilities caused the backlog of 6 million COVID-19 doses, affecting all 50 states.
 However, Massachusetts’ situation was rectified Friday when Gov. Baker announced that they secured over 135,000 vaccine doses, so providers will not have to cancel appointments at mass vaccination sites.
 It is unclear whether the doses that arrived Friday is the state’s entire weekly allotment.